pingcap/docs/tidb-cloud/troubleshoot-import-access-denied-error.md

 > **Tip:**
 >
 > If you have updated the permission policy multiple times and still get the `AccessDenied` error during data import, you can try to revoke active sessions.
-Go to **IAM** > **Access Management** > **Roles**, find **Revoke active sessions** and click the button to revoke active sessions.
+Go to **IAM** > **Access Management** > **Roles**, click on your target role to enter the role summary page.
+On the role summary page, find **Revoke active sessions** and click the button to revoke active sessions.
 Then, retry the data import.
 >
 > Note that this might affect your other applications.

 ## Check the bucket policy

+1. In the AWS Management Console, open the Amazon S3 console, go to the **Buckets** page.
+A list of buckets are displayed.
+2. Select and click on the target bucket and the bucket information page is displayed.
-In the AWS Management Console, open the Amazon S3 console, go to **Bucket** > **Permissions**, and find the **Bucket policy** page.
-By default, this page has no policy value.
-If any denied policy is displayed on this page, the `AccessDenied` error might occur during data import.
+3. Click on the **Permissions** tab and find the **Bucket policy** area.
+By default, this area has no policy value.
+If any denied policy is displayed in this area, the `AccessDenied` error might occur during data import.

 If you see a denied policy, check whether the policy relates to the current data import.
-If yes, delete it from the page and retry the data import.
+If yes, delete it from the area and retry the data import.

 ## Check the trust entity

-In the AWS Management Console, go to **IAM** > **Access Management** > **Roles**, click the **Trust relationships** tab, and you will see the trusted entities.
+In the AWS Management Console, go to **IAM** > **Access Management** > **Roles**, find and click on the role you have created for the target TiDB cluster.
+The role summary page is displayed.
+On the role summary page, click the **Trust relationships** tab, and you will see the trusted entities.

 The following is a sample trust entity: